penwern/curate-documentation.github.io/docs/documentation.markdown

 Try moving files and folders from the Quarantine workspace into Appraisal.
-You can do this by selecting, right clicking and selecting Move or by dragging and dropping to a different workspace in the listing in the lefthand column.
+You can do this by selecting, right clicking and selecting Move or by dragging and dropping to a different workspace in the listing in the left hand column.
 Multiple files or folders can be selected for each move using the usual Control or Shift operations.

 <div class="main-content-img-container">